FYI: we may earn a commission for qualified purchases made through the links in our articles (learn more).

 Be consistent

-It is essential to be consistent with your Dog Compliance training.
+It is essential to be consistent with your dog’s compliance training.
 If you give your dog mixed messages, they will not know what to expect and will be more likely to disobey your commands.
+Inconsistency will reduce the effectiveness of the dog training sessions.

-Punishment should not be used as a form of Dog Compliance training.
-This will only make your dog afraid to follow your commands, which is exactly what you are trying to avoid.
-If they do not understand the command after being given it multiple times, simply demonstrate the command for them.
+A dog owner should not use punishment as a form of dog compliance training.
+This will only make your dog afraid to follow your commands thus increasing the chances that they may get hurt, which is exactly what you are trying to avoid.
+If they do not understand the command after being given it multiple times, simply demonstrate the command to them.

-Dog whistles can be an effective form of Dog Compliance training if used in conjunction with positive reinforcement and consistency.
-Misusing Dog whistles will only teach your Dog that Dog Whistling equals punishment, which will lead to their disobedience.
-When using Dog whistles correctly, put them on your dog in the containment area and listen out for the whistles when they are near the boundary.
-This will let you know when they are about to leave the containment area and make appropriate Dog Compliance training steps.
+Dog whistles can be an effective form of dog compliance training if used in conjunction with consistency during training sessions.
+Misusing dog whistles will only teach your dog that dog whistling equals punishment, which will lead to their disobedience.
+When using dog whistles correctly, put them on your dog in the containment area and listen out for the whistles when they are near the boundary of the invisible fence.
+This will let you know when they are about to leave the containment area and make appropriate dog compliance training steps.

-One Dog training session will not be enough to change your dog’s behavior for good, but it is a good place to start.
-Dogs do best with consistent Dog Compliance training in short sessions several times a day, so allow time for Dog training every day.
-Most dogs may take longer than others to learn Dog Compliance training commands so be patient with them throughout this process.
+One dog training session will not be enough to change your dog’s behavior for good, but it is a good place to start.
+Frequent sessions often produce the best results in the shortest amount of time.
+Dogs do best with consistent dog compliance training in short 10 to 15-minute sessions several times a day, so allow time for training every day.
+Most dogs may take longer than others to learn dog compliance training commands so be patient with them and support them throughout this process.

 How to Test the Dog’s Compliance?